 Benefit fraud surveillance and the law

-Its illegal for a government agency to place a citizen under surveillance without just cause.
-In the case of benefit fraud detection, special RIPA (Regulation of Investigatory Powers) request must be signed off before an investigator can even conduct a drive past to scope out a location.
+Its illegal for a government agency to surveil citizens without cause.
+In the case of benefit fraud detection, special RIPA (Regulation of Investigatory Powers) requests must be signed off before an investigator can even conduct a drive past to scope out a location.

 "With the technology we have available to us, we have the powers to request information from banks, mortgage companies, utility companies and even student loans," said Swansea City Council investigations manager Tal Davies in an interview with Wales Online.
 In the same interview, Kevin McGrath, South Wales unit fraud manager, explained how far their powers may extend.
 "Our surveillance would normally involve waiting outside his house and following him to his place of work."
 Investigators have a couple of tricks they use to establish patterns of behaviour.

 Frosted windows on a car suggest it has been parked at an address overnight.
 This is often a strong sign to an investigator that the car's owner has established a pattern of staying at a certain address.
 While taking the bins out may land a fraudulent claimant in trouble, as it suggests they are living at an address rather than visiting.

 If you suspect you're being unduly monitored or subject to surveillance, find out about your rights in our guide to the law surrounding surveillance equipment.